 Irish moss is a nourishing sea vegetable.
-There’s been some controversy over it as of late, surrounding the hazards of carageenan, a common food thickener chemically derived from Irish moss.
-I do not see them as one in the same.
-While I would not advocate consuming carageenan, I think the fact that Irish moss in its natural state has been consumed by generations is enough proof to show it is safe and healthy to consume.
-Meghan sums up my feelings on this topic very well here.
+There’s been some controversy over it as of late, surrounding the hazards of carrageenan, a common food thickener chemically derived from Irish moss.
+I do not see them as one and the same.
+While I would not advocate consuming carrageenan, I think the fact that Irish moss in its natural state has been consumed by generations is enough proof to show it is safe and healthy to consume.

 - 5 cups water